Rincon Oil Field

 The Rincon Oil Field is a large oil field on the coast of southern California, about 10 miles northwest of the city of Ventura, and about 20 miles east-southeast of the city of Santa Barbara.
-It is the westernmost onshore field in a series of three fields which follow the Ventura Anticline, an east-west trending feature paralleling the Transverse Ranges.
-Discovered in 1927, the oil field is ranked 36th in California by size of recoverable oil reserves, and while mostly depleted – now having, by California Department of Conservation estimates, only about 2.5% of its original oil – it remains productive, with 77 wells active at the beginning of 2008.
+It is the westernmost onshore field in a series of three fields which follow the Ventura Anticline, an east–west trending feature paralleling the Transverse Ranges.
+Discovered in 1927, the oil field ranks 36th in California by the size of its recoverable oil reserves.
+Although mostly depleted—retaining only about 2.5% of its original oil according to the California Department of Conservation—it remained productive, with 77 wells active as of early 2008.
 Oil produced in the field flows through the M-143 pipeline, which parallels U.S. Highway 101 southeast to the Ventura Pump Station, at which point it joins a Tosco pipeline which carries it to Los Angeles area refineries.
 As of 2009, the primary operators of the field were Occidental Petroleum for the onshore portion, and Greka Energy for the offshore portion.
 The offshore part of the field is operated mainly from Rincon Island.

 Geographic setting

 The field occupies a range of steep hills, loosely grouped with the Santa Ynez Mountains, which attain heights of over 2100 feet at Rincon Mountain and Red Mountain.
-Highway 101 occupies the narrow terrace at the base of the hills where they meet the Pacific Ocean.
-Drainage is by ephemeral streams directly into the ocean.
-The entire area is highly prone to landslides; in 2005, the adjacent unincorporated town of La Conchita was the site of a landslide that killed 10 people.
+Highway 101 runs along a narrow terrace at the base of the hills where they meet the Pacific Ocean.
+Drainage occurs through ephemeral streams that flow directly into the ocean.
+The entire area is highly prone to landslides; in 2005, the nearby unincorporated town of La Conchita experienced a deadly landslide that killed 10 people.
 During exceptionally rainy winters, Highway 101 can be cut by landslides.